pingdevopsprogram/anydevops/monitoring/tick/README.md

 helm install influx -f influxdb/values.yaml stable/influxdb
 ```

 3. deploy chronograf.
+  - before deploying, you **MUST** change the host on the ingress: chronograf.anydevops.com.
+Suggestion, add a prefix to the subdomain!
 This command will deploy:
 - chronograf - deployment
-- ingress `chronograf.anydevops.com.`
+- ingress `chronograf.anydevops.com`
 - create a tls cert for anydevops.com
 - create a pvc
 ```